• Recipes

 • Gather all the ingredients

-• Using a meat mallet and bash the pork to flatten to about 0.4 inch (1cm) thick.
+• Using a meat mallet and smash the pork to flatten to about 0.4 inch (1cm) thick.
 I didn't have it this time so I used my fist to flatten the meat over the cling wrap.

 • Make small cuts at 0.8 inch (2cm) around the edge of the pork so that the pork won't curl up when it's fried.